 #15.
 Integration of Social Media with Marketing Strategy

 I believe, in 2014, integrated marketing will be a big thing.
-In 2014, social media marketing will become an inevitable component in any online marketing strategy in India.
+In 2014, social media marketing will become an inevitable component of any online marketing strategy in India.

 The most recent integrated marketing campaign is by GoDaddy, which has Mithun Chakraborty (veteran Indian actor) advertising for GoDaddy for both online and offline channels.